Helpful Information

 Fiction

-- Adventure: based on survival or life in the outdoors
+• Adventure: often based on survival or life in the outdoors

 Non-fiction

-- Biography: life story written by someone who researched a life
+• Biography: life story written by someone who researched that person’s life

 A classic is a book that has stood the test of time and still not said all it has to say.
 It transcends time and culture with a universal appeal.
 Mark Twain said a classic is something that everybody wants to have read but nobody wants to read.